Celiac Disease

 Consult a healthcare provider if you experience any of the following:

-- Unexplained anemia or weight loss
+- Unexplained weight loss

 - Family history of celiac disease

-- Already gluten-free but having symptoms
+- Already on gluten-free diet but not improving

 Talk to a Healthcare Provider